Skip to main content

 “And?” he frowned.

-“Apologize.”
+“Apologise.”
 She spoke softly.
 “It is not that I don’t trust you.
 It’s...
 It’s...”
-She stopped as he hugged her, tightly.
-Rukaiya smiled hiding her face in his chest, in a sense of peace after a long time.
+She stopped as he hugged her tightly.
+Rukaiya smiled, hiding her face in his chest, in a state of peace after a long time.

-“I missed you,” Jalal spoke, touching her nose with his.
+“I missed you,” Jalal said, touching her nose with his.

 “Jalal, don’t get me wrong when I say this...”